liamc1994/docs/docs/cc-Port-80-443--SSL-TLS-.md

 To use it replace the hostname:port by *username*.radioca.st.
 So for example http://meyskens.radioca.st/.
 If you need HTTPS, you can also use https:// (eg. https://meyskens.radioca.st/).

+Should this not work 24 hours after activating your account please contact our support team.